Ghost Towning With CNN –

 Of course as we walked and talked I spoke about treasure hunting

 in general and how various laws have impinged on the hobby.
-I also mentioned Western & Eastern Treasures Magazine (who I
+I also mentioned Western & Eastern Treasures

-write a monthly ghost town column for), and how the magazine is in the
+Magazine (who I write a monthly ghost town column for), and how the

-forefront of education and awareness.
-I
+magazine is in the forefront of education and awareness.
+I showed them a copy of The

-detectorists abide by its tenets.
+responsible metal detectorists and ghost towners abide by its tenets.

-Unfortunately none of that was not shown on film, but the general gist
+Unfortunately, none of that was shown on film.
+However, the general gist of the piece was

-of the piece was good positive press for our hobby, especially since it
+good positive press for our hobby, especially since it appeared as a

-appeared as a human-interest story on a national news broadcast.
+human-interest story on a national news broadcast.
 I don't really know how many people actually

-treasure hunting and ghost towning in a positive light, then Ghost
+made aware of treasure hunting and ghost towning in a

-Towning with CNN was worth it!
+was worth it!

 I guess this shows that you never know what will happen when you